tomkaoru/CLANNAD-Face-Recognition/README.md

     6. Use Streamlit to convert the program into a web app.

 1 .  **Data (facial images of each character) collection and classification.```face.py```**
 - Collected images from CLANNAD by taking screenshots on episodes (from episode 1 to episode 22).
-Used ``lbpcascade_animeface.xml``` to detect faces from the screenshots and saved the facial images.
+Used ``lbpcascade_animeface.xml``` to detect faces from the screenshots and save the facial images.
-- Classified all facial images manually, and saved the images with the same character in the same folder.
+- Classified all facial images manually and saved the images with the same character in the same folder.
 - Used Python library, ```split-folder```, to divide the images into train set and test set.

     |  Character  |  # of images collected（train set : test set）   |  Character   |# of images collected（train set : test set）    |